Psachna

 Psachna (Ψαχνά) is a town in Euboea, central Greece, 16 km north of Chalcis.
 It is built in a small plain in the central-west part of the island.
-Psachna is the seat of Dirfys-Messapia municipality and the seat of Messapia regional unit.
+Psachna is the seat of Dirfys-Messapia municipality and the seat of Messapia municipal unit.
 The town is also known for the Psachna campus of National and Kapodistrian University of Athens and the football team Iraklis Psachna.
 Its population is 5,827 residents according to 2011 census.

 History

 The settlement of Psachna was built by refugees after the sack of Chalcis in 1470 during the First Ottoman–Venetian War.
 During the Ottoman occupation, it was a small village with few houses.
 After Greek independence, refugees from Samos were installed in Psachna, leading to the naming of a district of Psachna as "Samiotika".
 The population of Psachna was increased in the last century when residents of the more mountainous villages such as Pyxaria, Vavoula, Apogremno moved in.
 In August 2020, the town and the region was badly hit from catastrophic floods that resulted in 6 deaths.